FerasBouteraa/EngineeringInnovator/README.md

 # Hi,

-I'm a third-year Mechanical Engineering student interested in:
+I'm a third-year Mechanical Engineering (Hons) student interested in:
 - Mechanical design and simulation
 - CAD (Creo) and FEA (ANSYS)
 - Programming in Python and MATLAB